glass jar bottles // ruffled shower curtain // vintage style sink // metal shelves // wallpapered bathroom

 The ruffled shower curtain is just beautiful and really ties in well with the shabby chic theme.
 The one featured is actually available to buy on Etsy so that's quite handy for anyone who'd love a shower curtain like that.

-The skin with the floral tiled splash-back and the fabric storage hider is lovely and would actually fit in well in our bathroom as we have under sink storage which I'd like to cover up.
+The sink with the floral tiled splash-back and the fabric storage hider is lovely and would actually fit in well in our bathroom as we have under sink storage which I'd like to cover up.
 I think something like this would be relatively cheap to recreate too.

 I absolutely love the picture of the decorated glass bottles above.
 My mother has a collection of old glass bottles which I think I'm going to have to raid to try and find ones like in the picture.
 They're perfect for holding fresh flowers and would look lovely on the windowsill.